jeanbmar/s3-sync-client/README.md

 **AWS CLI ``s3 sync`` for Node.js** has some limitations too:

-- does not support multipart transfers
+- does not support multipart transfers (yet)